 The closing identifier must begin from the first column of the line.

-Specify id must match letter, integer or underscore, and must start with letter or underscore.
+Specify id must match letter, integer or underscore, and must start with a letter or underscore.

 "heredoc-syntax"; $str = <<<IDNAME This is , example of string, using $var.
 IDNAME echo $str ; // This is , example of string, using heredoc-syntax.$var =

 Closing identifier doesn't contain any other characters, except a semicolon (;).
-This means that there can not be any spaces or tabs before or after the semicolon.
+It means that there can not be any spaces or tabs before or after the semicolon.

-As we can see the definition of heredoc-syntax is similar with the definition of double quotes, that is all variables and special characters, are outputs by value.
+As we can see the definition of heredoc-syntax is similar to the description of double quotes, that is all variables and special characters, are outputs by value.